Students love Cardiff – in fact, 10% of the residents are university students

 The majority of graduations take place at the Wales Millennium Centre, a short walk from Future Inns, or St David's Hall.

-A large selection of soft and alcoholic drinks is also available including Welsh beer, cider and spirits, wine by the glass or the bottle, plus all cocktails are £7 each.
+A large selection of soft and alcoholic drinks is also available including Welsh beer, cider and spirits, wine by the glass or the bottle, plus 2 for £15 cocktails.

 Pre-booking is essential on: